 We have world-leading research programmes that reach from the smallest to the largest scales, from quarks to galaxies, through to challenges of pure mathematics.

-Our particle and nuclear physicists are probing what happened an instant after the Big Bang; our astronomers and astro-seismologists are leading the quest to find gravitational waves and ‘see’ inside the sun and other stars.
+Our particle and nuclear physicists are probing what happened an instant after the Big Bang; our astronomers and astro-seismologists are leading research into gravitational waves and ‘see’ inside the sun and other stars.

 Our quantum physicists are developing new quantum materials – metamaterials – changing the way materials respond to light and microwaves; our computer scientists are establishing the mathematical foundations of computation and programming languages.